abdojulari/transcript-editor/README.md

 ## Generating your transcripts

 This section will assume that you do not have transcripts yet, just audio files that need transcripts.
+If you already have transcripts from some vendor or your own software, jump to this section: [Importing existing transcripts](#importing-existing-transcripts).
 We will be using Pop Up Archive to automatically produce the transcripts that will need to be corrected.
 Other vendors and services may be documented in the future based on demand.

 ### Requirements